A Day and a Life

 (received in exchange for an honest review)

 Description of book- paperback, listed price- $14.99, ISBN: 978-1-78264-200-8

 Brother Cedd has vanished.
 Nobody knows where he has gone, and he doesn’t know how he has affected those he has left behind.

 As everyone else goes about their day they wonder about him, but they also know that each of them has their own part to do at St. Alcuin.
 What will happen if he returns?
 Will he return?

 About the Author-

-Disclosure of Material Connection- I received Canyon of Danger and River of Peril, by Susan K. Marlow, for free from the Kregel Publications’ Blog Tour.
+Disclosure of Material Connection- I received A Day and a Life, by Penelope Wilcock, for free from the Kregel Publications’ Blog Tour.
 All links were current when posted.
 I was not required to write a positive review.
 The opinions I have expressed are my own or those of my family.
 I am disclosing this in accordance with the Federal Trade Commission’s 16 CFR, Part 255.